 People who have faced it don’t want to discuss their experience & people who have not faced prefer to live in make-believe world thinking such things would never happen to them.

 Since it can affect any one of us, it’s time we modern professionals discussed this subject more openly.
-Having watched such situations closely in my career and after interacting with 100’s of employees laid off by Flipkart and AskMe while running CutShort, here are some tips I’d give to people in this unfortunate situation of job loss.
+Having watched such situations closely in our careers at Cutshort and after interacting with 100’s of laid off employees over time, here are some tips we’d give to people in this unfortunate situation of job loss.